 The Ph.D. in Critical Game Design is designed to train scholar-practitioners deeply versed in game production, game studies theory, and scholarly writing and research.
-This degree program is a hybrid theory and practice program that deeply immerses students in the game studies literature, game design principles, and topical concentrations on the social and structural issues surrounding digital games and interactive media commensurate with the student’s research area.
+This degree program is a hybrid theory and practice program that immerses students in the game studies literature, game design principles, and topical concentrations on the social and structural issues surrounding digital games and interactive media commensurate with the student’s research area.

 As critical game design is at once highly technical, highly creative, and requires a deep understanding of the human condition, we seek a highly diverse population of graduate students from varied yet complementary backgrounds.

-The goal of this hybrid theory-creative curriculum is to:
+The goal of the curriculum is to:

 - Enable students to transform the medium of games and the games industry through building games